ethereumclassic/ECIPs/_specs/ecip-1110-ely-fee.md

 - Activates [EIP-1559](https://eips.ethereum.org/EIPS/eip-1559) on Ethereum Classic.
 - Activates [EIP-3198](https://eips.ethereum.org/EIPS/eip-3198) on Ethereum Classic.
-- Redirects all `BASEFEE`-denominated fee revenue to the Elysium Revenue Contract address (instead of burning it).
+- Routes `97%` of `BASEFEE`-denominated fee revenue to the block beneficiary and `1%` each to deterministic addresses for Core ETC, ETC Grants, and logtrees (instead of burning it).
 - Preserves direct miner receipt of `priorityFee`.
 - Preserves ETC monetary policy and issuance schedule (no changes to block subsidy or issuance).
 - Excludes Proof-of-Stake-specific features.